Database Internals

 Feedback, Reviews and Testimonies

-by Paul Bauer via Twitter
+by Alex Miller via Twitter

 Honestly for my next book If I get it to be half as good as @ifesdjeen’s book, it’d be a win already.
+The work and effort shows on every page.
+Graphics, diagrams, correct jargon, and so on.
+A Distributed Systems gold mine!

 by Alvaro Videla via Twitter